50 things you need to know before traveling to Spain

 Vizcaya Bridge in Bilbao

-#45 In Spain, we drive on the right side of the road (Wheel on the left), so be aware if you are not used to it.
+#45 In Spain, we drive on the right side of the road (wheel on the left), so be aware if you are not used to it.
 Also, when renting a car, be aware if it’s a stick gear or automatic.
 Like in most of the other European countries, the majority of cars are manual.
 If you can’t drive a stick shift, ask for an automatic for your rental.

-#46 Apart from this, driving in Spain is fairly easy.
-Some drivers are a bit more “nervous,” and the traffic is slightly less organized than in northern Europe, but nothing that should worry you… The rules are fairly the same as in other western countries.
-Americans (and a few others), please note that you can’t turn right on a red light… 馃檪
+#46 Apart from this, driving in Spain is fairly straightforward.
+Some drivers are a bit more “nervous,” and the traffic is slightly less organized than in northern Europe, but nothing should worry you… The rules are fairly the same as in other Western countries.

 Piene del Viento in San Sebastian